hany-cloud/instagram/README.md

 5. Adding global-app-actions.js inside services folder to hold all common actions that could be shred beteween multiple componenets.
 6. Remove the toggleFollow function from firebase.js in service folder.

+## To Do List
+	- Make a class for buttons, links, and svg icons(in navbar and actions) const FormInputBase = styled.input`
+        ${tw`
+            text-sm
+            text-gray-base

+            w-full

+            mr-3
+            mb-2

+            py-5
+            px-4
+        `}
+    `;

+	- login and sign up style should be shared

+	- Hide the suggestions from burger menu (slide menu) in  case of mobile interface and the profile page is opened
+	- Decide whether I will keep the images in public folder or assets under src folder